+The Provisions aim to provide consistent protection of aquatic life beneficial uses in inland surface waters, enclosed bays, estuaries, and lagoons throughout the state from the effects of both known and unknown toxicants.
+Water quality objectives and effluent limitations are essential in establishing maximum levels of acceptable toxicity.
+Without clear, enforceable objectives and effluent limitations the Water Boards could not effectively control and reduce toxicity in surface waters.
+Consistent, understandable numeric water quality objectives and numeric effluent limitations are desirable, in that they provide a reliable level of protection and are not subject to interpretation or a variety of applications throughout the state.

+In State Water Board Water Quality Order No. 2003-0012 (Los Coyotes Order), the State Water Board concluded that the propriety of including numeric effluent limitations for chronic toxicity is best addressed through a rule making action in order to allow full public participation and deliberation.
+The development and consideration of the Provisions through the rule making process provides that regulatory setting.
+Opportunities have been provided for public discussion and consideration, including public workshops, hearings, and opportunities to provide written comments.

+In addition to considering public input on the Provisions, Water Board staff also relied on expert information and analysis in developing appropriate numeric water quality objectives and effluent limitations that are both achievable by dischargers and are protective of aquatic life in California.
+While the State Water Board was developing the Provisions, some Regional Water Boards adopted numeric water quality effluent limitations in NPDES permits that are similar to those that are in the Provisions.
+The implementation of those permits has demonstrated that the effluent limitations in the Provisions are both feasible and achievable for NPDES-permitted dischargers.

 Maximum Daily Effluent Limitations

 For chronic toxicity, a violation of the MDEL occurs when the most sensitive species toxicity test results in a “fail” at the IWC for the sub-lethal endpoint measured in the test and the percent effect for the survival endpoint is greater than or equal to 50 percent.

-If there is no survival endpoint for the species tested (e.g., plant or algae species), then a “fail” at the IWC for any sub-lethal endpoint measured in the test and a percent effect for that sub-lethal endpoint greater than or equal to 50 percent results in a MDEL violation.
+If there is no survival endpoint for the species tested (e.g., plant or algae species), then a “fail” at the IWC for any sub-lethal endpoint measured in the test and a percent effect for that sub-lethal endpoint is greater than or equal to 50 percent results in a MDEL violation.

 For acute toxicity, a violation of the MDEL occurs when the toxicity test results in a “fail” at the IWC for the survival endpoint and the percent effect for the survival endpoint is greater than or equal to 50 percent.